-- Owner occupiers, and tenants (as long as they don't live at the same property as their landlord).
+- Owner occupiers, leaseholders, tenants (as long as they don't live at the same property as their landlord) and residents

-- Owners will be liable for properties that are unoccupied and for properties that are considered to be a house in multiple occupation (HMO).
+- Owners will be liable for properties where there is no resident and for properties that are considered to be a house in multiple occupation (HMO).

 Joint and several liability is a legal term which means that each person with the same level of interest in a property is equally responsible for paying the Council Tax.

 We will issue the Council Tax bill in more than one name if you:

 - own your property jointly with another person or other people

 - have a joint tenancy with another person or other people

 - are married, are part of a civil partnership, or live with someone else as part of a couple

 You may appeal if you think that you are not liable to pay Council Tax or you should be entitled to a discount or exemption.
 For example: